Drafting at a higher level

 - change any manual numbering that was used — and even with automatic numbering, you will probably have to manually change cross-references that are no longer valid

-To foster reusability, clause drafting in ClauseBase is done at a higher level, and less concrete.
-Note that you will not be writing clauses in the abstract; rather, it will be a step-up, similar to how drafting a document with general terms & conditions of sale would require you to write and reason at a more abstract level than the sales contract between Mr. X and Mrs. Y regarding a used car.
+To foster reusability, clause drafting in ClauseBase is done at a higher level.
+This is somewhat similar to how drafting a document with general terms & conditions of sale would require you to write and reason at a more abstract level than the sales contract between Mr. X and Mrs. Y regarding a used car.

 In practice, the higher level of clause writing will require you to take into account that your clause: